jacobian/djangobook.com/chapter02.rst

     If ``.pth`` files are new to you, you can learn more about them at http://www.djangoproject.com/r/python/site-module/.

-After downloading from Subversion and following the preceding steps, there's no need to run ``python setup.py install``-- you've just done the work by hand!
+After downloading from Git and following the preceding steps, there's no need to run ``python setup.py install``-- you've just done the work by hand!

 Because the Django trunk changes often with bug fixes and feature additions, you'll probably want to update it every once in a while.
-To update the code, just run the command ``svn update`` from within the ``djtrunk`` directory.
-When you run that command, Subversion will contact http://code.djangoproject.com, determine whether any of Django's code has changed, and update your local version of the code with any changes that have been made since you last updated.
+To update the code, just run the command ``git pull origin master`` from within the ``djmaster`` directory.
+When you run that command, Git will contact https://github.com/django/django, determine whether any of Django's code has changed, and update your local version of the code with any changes that have been made since you last updated.
 It's quite slick.

-Finally, if you use trunk, you should know how to figure out which version of trunk you're running.
+Finally, if you use Django development version, you should know how to figure out which version of trunk you're running.
 Knowing your version number is important if you ever need to reach out to the community for help, or if you submit improvements to the framework.
-In these cases, you should tell people the trunk version, also known as a "revision number" or "changeset," that you're using.
-To find out your revision number, type "svn info" from within the ``djtrunk`` directory, and look for the number after "Revision:".
-This number is incremented each time Django is changed, whether through a bug fix, feature addition, documentation improvement or anything else.
+In these cases, you should tell people the revision, also known as a "changeset," that you're using.
+To find out your HEAD changeset, type "git log -1" from within the ``django`` directory, and look for the identifier after "commit".
+This number changes each time Django is changed, whether through a bug fix, feature addition, documentation improvement or anything else.
 Among some members of the Django community, it's a badge of honor to be able to say, "I've been using Django since [insert very